CtrlK

 Workflow Clarity

-Commands are well-organized by category, but there are no validation checkpoints or error-handling guidance.
-For potentially destructive operations like merging PRs or closing issues, there's no verify-before-acting pattern.
-The templates section shows multi-step sequences but lacks validation steps.
+Commands are well-organized by category but there are no validation checkpoints or feedback loops.
+For potentially destructive operations like merging PRs or closing issues, there's no guidance to verify state first.
+The templates section shows multi-step patterns but lacks explicit validation steps.

 2 / 3